nmenon/kernel_patch_verify/README.md

 + Having to run too many utilities using varied command lines - most normal folks dont remember everything everytime.
-+ In general, few developers are lazy, even knowing tools are not good enough and almost everyone would like to have something quick and handy.. and if possible automated..
++ In general, few developers are lazy, even knowing tools are not good enough and almost everyone would like to have something quick and handy.. and if possible, automated..

 As a result, while working on "evil vendor" Android kernel as a domain maintainer, I had originally written a dumb application called Kmake